-Commencing in June 2010, three shareholder class action lawsuits were filed against Mediacom Communications Corporation and its individual directors all in the Court of Chancery in the State of Delaware.
-The lawsuits, Colleen Witmer vs. Mediacom Communications Corporation et al., J. Malcolm Gray v.
+Commencing in June 2010, three shareholder class action lawsuits were filed against Mediacom Communications Corporation and its individual directors, all in the Court of Chancery in the State of Delaware under the captions, Colleen Witmer v.
+Mediacom Communications Corporation et al., J. Malcolm Gray v.
 Mediacom Communications Corporation et al. and Haverhill Retirement System v.
-Mediacom Communications Corporation, relate to the offer by Rocco B. Commisso to acquire all of the outstanding shares of Mediacom common stock not already owned by Mr. Commisso (see Note 14).
-The three lawsuits have been consolidated for all purposes in the Delaware Chancery Court.
-The lawsuits allege breach of fiduciary duty and seek injunctive relief to prevent consummation of the proposed transaction or in the alternative, rescission and compensatory damages.
-We and our directors intend to defend the actions vigorously.
+Mediacom Communications Corporation et al. The lawsuits, which were consolidated for all purposes in the Delaware Chancery Court, derived from the previously disclosed offer by Rocco B. Commisso to acquire all of the outstanding shares of MCC common stock not already owned by Mr. Commisso, and allege breach of fiduciary duty and aiding and abetting such breaches, and seek injunctive relief or in the alternative, compensatory damages.